ceramicatheist/EarPilot/README.md

 When level, plays concert A, using a bell sound.

-When pitched down, plays lower notes, one semitone per three degrees, using a synthetic string instrument.
+When pitched down, plays lower notes, one semitone per three degrees, using a string instrument.

 When pitched up, plays higher notes, one semitone per three degrees, using a wind instrument.